smartdust-me/docs/docs/ios-appium.md

-# iOS CI-CD pipeline with Appium
+# iOS CI-CD pipeline with Jenkins and Appium
-Simple example of what's needed to set up and run a CI-CD pipeline of an iOS application. <br/>
+Simple example of what's needed to set up and run a CI-CD pipeline of an iOS application with Smartdust Lab. <br/>
 The pipeline involves:
 - building the app from source,
 - connecting to iOS devices on a Smartdust Lab instance,